Aliases for SMG1 Gene

 GeneCards Summary for SMG1 Gene

 SMG1 (SMG1 Phosphatidylinositol 3-Kinase-Related Kinase) is a Protein Coding gene.
-Diseases associated with SMG1 include ullrich congenital muscular dystrophy.
-Among its related pathways are Cell Cycle / Checkpoint Control and Gene Expression.
-GO annotations related to this gene include protein serine/threonine kinase activity and protein kinase activity.
-An important paralog of this gene is ENSG00000261740.
+Among its related pathways are Gene Expression and DNA Damage.
+GO annotations related to this gene include poly(A) RNA binding and protein kinase activity.
+An important paralog of this gene is MTOR.

 UniProtKB/Swiss-Prot for SMG1 Gene